-4.6.2.2 Agency Open-End Contracts (Over \$25,000): Upon request by the state agency, the Purchasing Division establishes agency open-end contracts through competitive bid for commodities and services needed on a repetitive basis.
-Once established, the agency is required to use this contract.
+- 4.5.2.2 Agency Open-End Contracts (Over \$25,000): Upon request by the state agency, the Purchasing Division establishes agency open-end contracts through competitive bid for commodities and services needed on a repetitive basis.
+Once established, the agency is required to use this contract. - 4.5.2.3 Agency Delegated Contracts (\$25,000 or Less): The agency is required to use its established contracts through the life of the contract.

-Piggybacking on agency open-end contracts may be permitted upon written approval of the Purchasing Director.

-4.6.2.3 Agency Delegated Contracts (\$25,000 or Less): The agency is required to use its established contracts through the life of the contract.
 Piggybacking on agency delegated open-end contracts is discouraged as it may exceed \$25,000.

-4.6.3 Piggybacking Contracts: West Virginia Code §5A-3-19 states:
+4.5.3 Piggybacking Contracts: West Virginia Code §5A-3-19 states:

 "the Purchasing Director may, upon the recommendation of a state spending unit, participate in, sponsor, conduct, or administer a cooperative purchasing agreement or consortium for the purchase of commodities or services with agencies of the federal government, agencies of other states, other public bodies or other state agencies, if available and financially advantageous.
 At the discretion of the director, bids may be solicited to determine whether participation in such a cooperative purchasing agreement or consortium is financially advantageous.
-The

-Department of Administration may approve administrative fees, not to exceed the amount of fifty thousand dollars (\$50,000), necessary to participate in a cooperative purchasing agreement.
+The Department of Administration may approve administrative fees, not to exceed the amount of fifty thousand dollars (\$50,000), necessary to participate in a cooperative purchasing agreement.
 Fees which exceed fifty thousand dollars are subject to the competitive bid requirements of this article."